What is Longevity?

 In 2009 he has founded SUSI Partners, a EUR 1.5bn infrastructure fund manager with a focus on fighting climate change, after several years of strategy consulting experience at The Boston Consulting Group and after having sold his first company.

-He has co-founded The Singularity Group, a Swiss/Luxembourg based fund-manager with a focus on exponential technology used in all sectors, as well as Crypto Finance Group, the leading institutional cryptocurrency service and infrastructure provider and asset manager.
+Tobias is a founding partner of the longevity company builder Maximon.
+He has also co-founded The Singularity Group, a Swiss/Luxembourg based fund-manager with a focus on exponential technology used in all sectors, as well as Crypto Finance Group, the leading institutional cryptocurrency service and infrastructure provider and asset manager.
 He is also the initiator and president of CFC St. Moritz, the world’s most exclusive blockchain and digital money investor conference.

 Tobias has studied at the University of St. Gallen (lic. oec.
 HSG / MIM CEMS) and the European Business School in Oestrich-Winkel (Dr. rer. pol.) and has graduated from Singularity University’s executive program in 2016.
 Tobias plans to reach the age of 120 (at least) and is on a vegan diet since the end of 2019.

 Aging is a major cause of suffering in our century: Should we engineer ourselves out of it?